isabellazhong/FizzBuzz/README.md

 To test your code, you can run the provided `MultiplesTest` in the `test` folder.
-The first time you run the tests, you may need to first hover your mouse over one of the red squiggly lines near the top of `MultiplesTest.java` and click `more options...` and then `Add Junit 5.8.1 to classpath`.
+The first time you run the tests, you may need to first hover your mouse over one of the red squiggly lines near the top of `MultiplesTest.java` and click `more options...` and then .
 Then you should be able to run the tests.

 > If you accidentally add `Junit 4`, then `jupiter` should turn red and hovering over that should
 > prompt you to add `Junit 5.8.1`.